bjornedstrom/diph/README.md

   content is.
 * diph does not currently make any attempt to encrypt the file name.

+## Managing Counters

+The main issue when dealing with diph is to make sure that counters (as in the CTR block cipher mode) are not reused. diph handles the case where lines from the end of file are removed from the plain text, and subsequently added.

+To give control to the user (you) diph also supports a counter pragma that can be added anywhere in your plain text file, like so (case but can appear anywhere on a line):

+    #diph ctr 53000

+This means that when the file is encrypted, diph will start all new modifications in the file (compared to the previous version) at minimum counter 53000.

 ## History / Rationale

 diph is written by Björn Edström.
 I have written several